Jack & Jack: 2020-present: Hiatus, solo careers and 2022 return

 On April 17, 2020, member Jack Gilinsky released his debut solo single My Love, featuring Don Toliver.
 The day the single came out, he did an interview with Zach Sang, and announced a hiatus to Jack & Jack.
 Jack Johnson described the hiatus as a "very liberating" opportunity for both members to explore their own artistic vision.

-Jack Johnson dropped his debut solo single, "You Lie", on September 4, 2020, with the stage name JVCKJ to prevent legal clashes with a band called JACK J. He then released his debut solo EP, Pastel: The Early Days, on December 4, 2020.
+Jack Johnson released his debut solo single, "You Lie", on September 4, 2020, with the stage name JVCKJ to prevent legal clashes with a band called JACK J. He then released his debut solo EP, Pastel: The Early Days, on December 4, 2020.
 The track "Bad News" was inspired by the COVID-19 pandemic.
 He also expressed a desire to work with Jack Gilinsky again on more music.

 On September 10, 2020, member Jack Gilinsky dropped his second solo single, "Lose Somebody" featuring Iann Dior.

 In 2022, Jack & Jack returned with two releases, "Runaway" and "Right Here With You".